AdrianWilliam/basicLogin/README.md

 # basicLogin
-#I created this project to learn basics about TypeScript.
+I created this project to learn basics about TypeScript.

-#The project it's a simple login system, you can make register,login and logout.
+The project it's a simple login system, you can make register,login and logout.

-#I use for this project:
+I use for this project:
-#React + Typescript, using vite for configuration
+**React + Typescript, using vite for configuration**

-#To run this project:
+# To run this project

-#Clone this repository:
+Clone this repository:

-#(commands using terminal)
+**in terminal(cmd):**

-#cd (path for you project folder Ex: cd C:/User/Project/Test)
+  cd (path for you project folder Ex: cd C:/User/Project/Test)

-#git init
+  git init

-#git clone (This repository URL)
+  git clone (This repository URL)

-#Enter in project folder: cd (path Ex:cd C:/User/Project/test/basicLogin) for enter in project folder
+  Enter in project folder:
+  cd (path Ex:cd C:/User/Project/test/basicLogin) for enter in project folder

-#after install dependencies:
+  install dependencies:
-#npm install
+  npm install

-#And run project using:
+  And run project using:
-#npm run dev
+  npm run dev